FranziskaPorkert04/website/_pages/about.md

 title: "About"
 ---

-I am a third year PhD student at Universität Bonn, advised by Claude Duhr.
+I am a third year PhD student at University Bonn, advised by Claude Duhr.